Through interaction and problem solving with peer and community leaders, students:

 The tuition for participating students is $500, and is covered by the sponsoring school.
 This fee does not, however, cover the true cost of the program, and Leadership York relies on the generosity of York County's business and philanthropic community in order to offer this training in community involvement for our youth.

-Students interested in becoming a Future Leader of York should apply through their high school guidance office.
+Students interested in Future Leaders of York should apply through their high school guidance office.

 FUTURE LEADERS OF YORK PROGRAM